The Struggle about the (mis)use of Accessible Restrooms

 Lack of awareness or carelessness?

-Listening to the man’s arguments, it was obvious that he had absolutely no clue about what was bothering us.
-For sure he never considered what life could like be as a disabled person…
+Listening to the man’s arguments, it was evident that he had absolutely no clue about what was bothering us.
+For sure he never considered what life could be like as a disabled person…

 The man continued arguing “It is nothing against you, Miss, … I respect you, Miss…”, “What was I supposed to do after you knocked?
 Open the door in my underwear?”, “Sir, you must understand people…!”.